mbaudin47/othdrplot/README.rst

 - print the highest density trajectory instead of the mean ; this is the trajectory with the highest density.
 This is because the date-by-date mean is not actually a trajectory.

+- print the fraction of explained variance in the title

 - pouvoir avoir un nombre de composantes principales supérieur à 2 (actuellement : uniquement dimension 2)
 - pouvoir choisir une autre méthode de réduction de dimension, comme par exemple avec la réduction de dimension par Karhunen-Loève (actuellement : uniquement par ACP)